Ahmad-Alsaleh/Autonomous-Robotics/README.md

-# Intelligent Autonomous Robotics Coursework
+# Intelligent Autonomous Robotics - CMP 494-10

 ## Description

-This repository contains our practical homeworks and projects that were implemented using Webots Simulator.
-It breaks down into the following:
+This repository houses our practical assignments and projects, all of which were developed using the Webots Simulator.
+The content is organized as follows:

 - **HW 3 - Implementation of a Finite State Automaton in a Reactive Wheeled Robot for Simple Can Detection**
 - **Project 1 - Implementation of Artificial Potential Field**